Chenée Today

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

-What better way to welcome autumn than with a batch of big, fluffy cinnamon rolls?
-OK, maybe an apple pie would be better, since it is apple season, after all.
+What better way to welcome autumn than with a batch of big, fluffy homemade cinnamon rolls?
+OK, maybe an apple pie would be better, or your favorite apple recipes.
 OR, and hear me out -- what about both?
-What about cinnamon rolls with apple pie filling?
+What about easy apple cinnamon rolls with apple pie filling?
 Did I just blow your mind?

 Closeup of cinnamon rolls with apple pie filling before baking